5 Common Boxing Injuries and Tips for Preventing Them

 - Loss of memory

 Concussions are serious, so see a medical professional right away if you experience any of these signs after a hit to the head.
-This can prevent any long-term damage.
+Taking pre-fight clearance can prevent any long-term damage.

 Concussions aren’t the most common injuries for boxers, but you must always wear your headgear and work on defensive techniques with your coach.

-Understanding the common boxing injuries and tips for preventing them is important for your athletic health.
+Understanding common boxing injuries and tips for preventing them are important for your athletic health.
 And if you encounter an injury, remember to visit our sports medicine clinic right away for treatment.